Going weak in the knees before a first date is a good thing. Going weak in the knees mid-run or during a sweaty yoga class? Not so much.

 How to fix it

-Sit on a yoga block or place a mat or blanket above your calves.
+Sit on a yoga block or place a yoga mat or blanket above your calves.

 3. Twisted (or Revolved) Triangle Pose

-Stand with feet wider than hip-width apart, left toes pointing forward, right toes turned out 45 degrees.
-Reach left arm down and place it on the floor outside right foot.
-Twist torso and reach right arm up toward the sky.
+Stand with your feet wider than hip-width apart, left toes pointing forward, right toes turned out 45 degrees.
+Reach right arm down and place it on the floor outside left foot.
+Twist your torso and reach left arm up toward the sky.

 “This pose is a double whammy,” Miller says.
 “Your front leg is locked out straight and your back hip is turned out, which can put lateral shear forces on the knee.”